Borrow D&D Campaign Tips from Stonemaier Board Games

 That’s not blind, obviously, but you’re probably not planning on publishing your house rules.
 If you are planning on publishing your house rules, write them up and give them to another GM to playtest at their table, and take their feedback seriously.

-8. Writing Rules is an Art Form
+8. Understand Writing Rules is an Art Form

 This again applies more to house rules you adopt than anything else.
 If the rule is difficult to explain or clumsy to carry out, it’s probably a bad rule.
 Simplify such things by eliminating steps or exceptions.
 It’s remarkable how often I come up with a cool mechanism and, looking back on it weeks later, realize it can and should be significantly streamlined.

-9. Downtime is a Killer
+9. See Downtime as a Killer

 This translates to the idea that focusing tightly on one player in combat or social encounters leaves the other players out of the fun.
 Find ways to make each hero character the focus of a moment; play to their strengths (give rangers something to track, for example) and let them have their time to shine.
 But ensure that you do it for each character in turn.